KargJonas/talos/README.md

 </p>

 ## A minimalistic, zero-deps tensor library with a NumPy-like API
 Talos is a recreational programming project that helps me understand how machine learning works on the lowest levels.
 The goal for this project is to build a library that provides the basic array features of NumPy (step 1) and to then graft an autograd system and whatever else is necessary for training a basic model, onto it (step 2).
-I am currently working on step 2.
+I am quite close to completing step 2 at this point.

 For a working SGD demo see **[examples/sgd.ts](examples/sgd.ts)**.